Liberty of London Framed Art

 - 2 min read

 Originally, I planned to hang it like I would a quilt.
 I put corner tags on the back and, using a yardstick cut to length and prepped with velcro command strips, hung it on the wall.
-But right away I knew it needed to be framed instead.
+But right away I knew it needed something more.
+Initially I thought of Ellene McClay's incredible macrame on quilts and considered trying my own version of that, but I felt like this needed something around the entire edge of the fabric, not just at the bottom.
+I highly recommend checking out her stunning quilts!

-In order to keep the whole image I decided to not wrap it to the frame and instead found a frame that it would fit well in.
-But when I placed it behind the glass, again it looked weird.
-As I searched for ideas of what to do I came across string frames for holding photos and initially I considered that, but decided instead to use that idea to stretch the art inside the frame.
+In order to keep the whole image I decided not to wrap thie towel to a frame like canvas.
+Instead, I found a 20"x30" Frame that it would fit in.
+I planned a muslin or cream fabric behind it and and then the towel, but when I placed it all behind the glass, it looked weird.
+As I searched for ideas of what to do I reconsidered the macrame idea but somehow connecting it to the frame.
+I came across images for blocking crochet by tying it to a frame.
+I loved that look but decided to make it more intentional with a kind of string-art design.

 I purchased a pack of 1/16 in Screw Eyes to use on the frame.